olimorris/neotest-phpunit/README.md

 })
 ```

-### Debugging with `dap` strategy
+### Debugging

+The plugin can also be used for debugging via a dap strategy.

-You need to install and configure [nvim-dap](https://github.com/mfussenegger/nvim-dap) with [vscode-php-debug](https://github.com/xdebug/vscode-php-debug) first.
-For example if you have
+Firstly, install and configure [nvim-dap](https://github.com/mfussenegger/nvim-dap) with [vscode-php-debug](https://github.com/xdebug/vscode-php-debug).
+Then set the following dap configuration:

 ```lua
 dap.configurations.php = {
   {